zaus/forms-3rdparty-integration/readme.txt

 == Upgrade Notice ==

+= 1.4.6 =
+PHP 5.4 errors with (deprecated) passing arguments by reference should be fixed.
+Please submit a [GitHub issue](https://github.com/zaus/forms-3rdparty-integration/issues) in addition to making a support forum request if something is broken.

 = 1.4.5 =
 You may need to configure the 'failure message', or at least refresh and save the admin settings, to avoid PHP 'empty index' warnings.